openghg_inversions.array_ops#

 Multiplies a Dataset or DataArray by a DataArray with sparse underlying array.
 The built-in xarray functionality doesn’t work correctly.

-Align lat/lon coordinates of sparse_da with lat/lon coordinates from other_array.
+Align lat/lon coordinates of sparse_da with those from other_array.

 - Parameters: